mjmichalowski/mjmichalowski.github.io/README.md

 ### Contact

-You can contact my directly on marekjmichalowski@gmail.com or by calling +44 7908878831.
+You can contact me directly on marekjmichalowski@gmail.com or by calling +44 7908878831.